carmen-timpau/BBO-Capstone-Project/experiments/week_11/strategy_summary.md

     - "Mean Best Value Found" in the ablation summary was reporting log10(value) directly instead of converting back to the original near-zero scale via 10**x.
 This is fixed in this pipeline, by back-transforming for Function 1.
 This was reported as unrounded, as the output values of Function 1 are specifically small and rounding even to 6 decimals prints '0.000000'.
     - The next-query predicted output value reported for Function 1 was left unrounded, since the output values of Function 1 are specifically small and rounding even to 6 decimals prints '0.000000'.
 Function 1 now prints unrounded values in these diagnostics (for both candidate pools); Functions 2-8 kept the original formatting from before.

+9. Kept the _Near-Duplicate Exclusion Filter_ (currently disabled, min_distance_to_existing=0.0) for next-query candidate generation [preserved unused from Week 9].
+This is maintained as it may be useful in future/other pipelines/implementations.

 **<ins>Note 1:</ins>** As with prior weeks, next-query predictions are not guarantees for exceeding the current known maxima for the functions.

 **<ins>Note 2:</ins>** The BBO Week 11 Full ML Bayesian Optimisation Pipeline is computationally heavy.
 Runtime to completion is expected to be around ~2.5h if 16 CPU cores are available (as used here), but it may take slightly/significantly longer if not.